codeforeauclaire/vms/README.md

 * Diverse projectis require clean enviornment to do follow along demos and test READMEs
 * Quick testing of one off ideas

-## VMS development enviornment quick setup instructions
+## VMS Easy setup development enviornment

+Use these instructions to setup a temporary* development environment of this project for yourself.

 1. Fork this repository
 1. Create a new [Virtual Machine](http://vms.codeforeauclaire.org/) (1gb+ recommended) >> SSH in >> Run (or read) vms quick install